Priyank-14/100_daysofcoding/README.md

 Q9.Write a program to calculate simple and compound interest for given principal, rate, and time.
 Q10.Write a program to input time in seconds and convert it to hours:minutes:seconds format.
 Q11.Write a program to input an integer and check whether it is even or odd using if–else.
+Q12.Write a program to input an integer and check whether it is positive, negative or zero using nested if–else.